Proof of Concept Demo (October 2025)

 Overview

-A vertical slice from scratch in under 20 days: Started with Unity, then ported to Godot (no XP) and Unreal (no XP) in 3 days each.
+A vertical slice from scratch in under 20 days (including all LunyScript abstractions): Started with Unity, then ported to Godot (no XP) and Unreal (no XP) in 3 days each.

 Watch the video on YouTube (1:20)